2010 Virginia elections: United States House

 All 11 Virginia seats in the United States House of Representatives are up for election in 2010.

 State

 State House of Delegates

 Two seats in the Virginia House of Delegates were up in special elections in 2010.
 Regular delegate elections are held every two years; the last election took place on November 3, 2009.

 Judicial positions

 One Virginia Supreme Court seat will be up for election in 2010, due to retirement.
-In Virginia, Supreme Court Justices can be chosen by the Governor, but they must be elected by the state legislature.
+Supreme Court justices in Virginia must be elected by the state legislature, though the governor may appoint them.